bread loaf

 This is a distinction seldom drawn because most people never care about it.

 A bread oven needs to hold heat for a long time, but has a lower operating temperature than a pizza oven.
 A pizza oven at 800 degrees can cook a pizza in 90 seconds.
-A bread oven is better at 350 to 450.
+A bread oven is better at 350 to 450 (although some breads, like thin baguettes, can be baked as hot as 600 degrees).

-Oven management, where you learn to bake the right things at the right temperature, is one of those skills that you will have to learn to successfully operate a brick or cob oven.
+Oven management, where you learn to bake the right things at the right temperature, is one of those skills that you must learn to successfully operate a brick or cob oven.

 In general, bread ovens have more mass, take longer to heat, and keep their heat longer as well.